-We now describe Joe3's type system, which can be seen as a simplification of Joline's [14, 29] extended with effects annotations and modes on owners.
+We now describe Joe3's type system, which can be seen as a simplification of Joline's [14, 32] extended with effects annotations and modes on owners.
 To simplify the formal account, we omit inheritance and constructors.
 Furthermore, following Joline, we rely on destructive reads to preserve uniqueness and require that movement is performed using an explicit operation.

-The abstract syntax of $Joe_3$ is shown in Figure 5.
-For simplicity, we assume that names of fields, method and classes are unique. c, m, f, x are metavariables ranging over names of classes, meth-
+The abstract syntax of Joe_3 is shown in Figure 5.
+For simplicity, we assume that names of fields, method and classes are unique. c, m, f, x are metavariables ranging over names of classes, methods, fields and local variables, respectively. q and p are names of owners.